 Gregory has two Pokémon that Sabrina used.
 His Mr. Mime is weak to Ghost, Poison and Steel.
 Which are fairly obscure Types.
 It uses Psychic as its main attack, and can use Light Screen and Reflect to reduce the damage it takes.

 Meanwhile, his Alakazam is a fully evolved Abra.
 This genius Psychic-type can use Psychic for STAB, and Shadow Ball to hurt other Psychics, as well as Ghosts.
 A Dark-type would be perfect here.
 Failing that, you can focus your physical attackers on it.

 Past Gregory, scoop up TM49 Superpower above the ladder.
-Superpower is an extremely powerful Fighting-type move, but it lowers the user’s Attack and Defence afterwards.
+Superpower is an extremely powerful Fighting-type move, but it lowers the user’s Attack and Defense afterwards.
 Unless you’re sure you can KO the foe with it, it’s probably not worth using–and it’ll hurt you in the long run.
 In any case, climb up the ladder near Tamer Vincent.

 Floor 3F (main)

-You’ll start near the centre of the floor.
+You’ll start near the center of the floor.
 First, head north.
 Soon, there will be two paths: left and right.
 Go right first.
 Over here, there’s a male Ace Trainer guarding a Max Revive above a stone pillar.

 Ace Trainer George

 Scyther is weak to Fire, Electric, Flying and Ice, and exceptionally weak to Rock.
 George’s Scyther can use STAB X-Scissor, and Brick Break to hurt Ice and Rock-types.
 Flying-types are the safest choice, followed by Fire and Electric.